 Class 4 Employees

-Deferred Compensation (457b) is a voluntary optional retirement investment plan, administered by EMPOWER Retirement.
+Deferred Compensation (457b) is a voluntary optional retirement investment plan administered by EMPOWER Retirement.
 Employees are eligible to invest pre-tax dollars through payroll deductions.

 The Deferred Compensation Program is a voluntary way to make a difference in your financial future.
-You may join the growing family of public employees across the nation who are signing up for enhanced retirement security.
+You may join the growing family of public employees across the nation who is signing up for enhanced retirement security.

 Participating in the Deferred Retirement plan is easy.
-You elect to contribute a portion of your pay to your plan account each pay period through convenient payroll deduction.
+You elect to contribute a portion of your pay to your plan account each pay period through a convenient payroll deduction.
 Once in the plan, tax advantages give your retirement investments the ability to grow tax-deferred.